delvecchiodarin-ctrl/job-samples/spring-batch/frs/README.md

 # Spring Batch FRS Example

-This repository demonstrates a fully functional Spring Batch pipeline to the FRS.
+This repository demonstrates a fully functional Spring Batch pipeline (Facility and Facility Sub Components metadata) to the FRS.
 The project is modularly designed with separate components for configuration, reading, writing, and web service interaction.

 ## Project Structure